shivanandkhatte/CoffeeWithCoddingTest/README.md

 Note that Git will prevent you from deleting a branch that contains changes that haven't been merged.
 If you want to forcefully delete a branch, you can use the -D option instead of -d. git branch -D my-feature
 The git branch command is essential for managing branches in Git, which is crucial for organizing and developing different features or versions of your code.

+git push -u origin main            -------------   -u is use for origin main not type in every push command.